cse110-fa22-group13/cse110-fa22-group13/specs/adrs/codeConventionADR.md

-### status: WIP
+### status: Approved
 ### date: 10/30/2022
-### consulted: Nick, Kenny, Amaan, Brendan, Ada, Dou, Matthew, Guillaume
+### consulted: Nick, Kenny, Amaan, Brendan, Ada, Dou, Matthew, Guillaume, Zach
-### informed: Nick, Kenny, Amaan, Brendan, Ada, Dou, Matthew, Guillaume
+### informed: Nick, Kenny, Amaan, Brendan, Ada, Dou, Matthew, Guillaume, Zach
 ---
 <!-- we need to disable MD025, because we use the different heading "ADR Template" in the homepage (see above) than it is foreseen in the template -->
 <!-- markdownlint-disable-next-line MD025 -->